juanpc2018/HW-Video-Gamma-vs.-Brightness/README.md

 Increasing Gamma +2 and reduce Brightness -10% to 20% will compress the dynamic-range of the light, making the opposite effect, feeling very unrealistic, very unnatural.

+P.D.
+In some Tv brands, models, the Gamma and Brightness are swapped, Gamma is Brightness, and Brightness is Gamma.

 If you want more real image with the LED TV you already have, Now you know.
 If you want to avoid the Eye pain in some scenes, a less drastic settings like -1 Gamma and +5% Brightness, can also work, but realism effect will be reduced.